-The clip plane is controlled via the same interactions as the data set, expect that you must hold "Control" (on Mac: command) while you do so.
-Thus, to rotate the clip plane you could hold control, the left mouse button, and move the mouse.
+The clip plane is controlled via the same interactions as the data set, except that you must hold "Control" (on Mac: command) while you do so.
+Thus, to rotate the clip plane you could hold control + left mouse button, and move the mouse.

-You can apply the clip plane without actually seeing it by unchecking the "Show" checkbox.
+You can apply the clip plane without actually seeing its blue planar representation by unchecking the "Show" checkbox.